shawnmckinney/apache-fortress-quickstart/README.md

 -------------------------------------------------------------------------------
 ## SECTION VI.
-Understand the security model of Apache Fortress Rest
+Understand the Security Model of Apache Fortress Rest

  * Apache Fortress Rest is a JAX-RS Web application that allows the Apache Fortress Core APIs to be called over an HTTP interface.
  * It deploys inside of any compliant Java Servlet container although here we'll be using Apache Tomcat.